 Note: This is a scheduled exam according to the University schedule of Final Exams.
 In the (unlikely) event of a prolonged university closing, for example, adjustments to the course schedule, deadlines, and assignments will be made based on the duration of the closing and the specific date(s) missed.
 Please follow the course ELMS announcements for related updates.

-Word of Caution: Students who unjustifiably miss the exam will be called upon to explain; and might not be given the chance to make up for it, or might be advised to drop the course.
+Word of Caution: Students who unjustifiably miss the exam will be called upon to explain; and might not be given the chance to make up for it.
 (The policies for a make-up final exam can be found below.)

 Note: To help students prepare for the Final Exam, I will give a Practice Midterm Exam on Thursday Sept.
-28, in regular class.
+26, in regular class.
 This practice exam won't count toward the final grade.
-In addition, I will give practice tests for students to do at home (separately from homeworks).
-Students' answers to these tests and problems won't be collected nor graded.
+Test papers of this practice exam will be collected and looked through by instructor only for students who wish to allow so and seek feedback.
+Problems of the practice exam will be discussed in class.
+In addition, I will give practice problems for students to do at home (separately from homeworks).
+Students' answers to these problems won't be collected nor graded, but some problems will be discussed in class.

-ASSIGNMENTS/HOMEWORKS: There will be 8-9 sets of required homeworks.
+ASSIGNMENTS/HOMEWORKS: There will be 7-9 sets of required homeworks.
 These assignments will be posted on the ELMS/Canvas, and will be announced in class.
 Once assigned, each homework should be turned in by the date specified, in class.
 Late homeworks will not be accepted, in principle.
 Solutions to homeworks won't be distributed, but selected problems will be solved in class.
 The requirements for legibility regarding the final exam apply strongly to homeworks.
 Illegible solutions will not be graded.
+The instructor will notify students if their homeworks are illegible or grossly incomplete.

 Submissions: Homeworks should be turned in in person and on time, during class hours.
 Requests for exceptions will be scrutinized (see "Excused Absences").
 ALL homeworks count.
 Note: Students who do not return or delay returning homeworks take risks regarding their grades; and will be called upon to explain and might be advised to drop the course.
-Any request for extension of deadline for homework is subject to university rules for: integrity of the course and close pursuit of its academic goals; and fairness for all students.
+Any request for extension of deadline for homework is subject to university rules for:

+integrity of the course and close pursuit of its academic goals; and fairness for all students.
 Thus, I may pose severe restrictions on or even refuse granting an extension, if I deem that accepting the initial request may compromise such rules.